tweaselORG/appstraction/README.md

 ### Host dependencies for iOS

 For iOS, you need [`libimobiledevice`](https://libimobiledevice.org/) and `ideviceinstaller`.
 The distribution packages are fine, if available.
+On Windows, you will additionally need the Apple Device Driver and the Apple Application Support service.
+You can get those by installing iTunes.

 For the `frida` capability, you need to install [`frida-tools`](https://frida.re/docs/installation/).